MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot.md

 ## Requirements

 A [supported version](https://docs.microsoft.com/windows/release-information/) of Windows 10 semi-annual channel is required to use Windows Autopilot.
 Windows 10 Enterprise LTSC 2019 is also supported.
-See [Windows Autopilot requirements](windows-autopilot-requirements.md) for detailed information on software, configuration, network, and licensing requirements.
+For more informaiton, see [Windows Autopilot software](software-requirements.md), [networking](networking-requirements.md), [configuration](configuration-requirements.md), and [licensing](licensing-requirements.md) requirements.

 ## Related topics